 Mrs. Tostevin has been an active volunteer in the community, formerly serving on the boards of the Carmel Bach Festival, Legal Services for Seniors, Junior League of Monterey County, and the Lyceum of Monterey County.
 She also served as a member of the Institutional Review Board of Community Hospital of the Monterey Peninsula, as Past President of the Casa Abrego Club, and is a member of the P.E.O.
 Sisterhood.

-Mr. Downey grew up in Monterey, graduating from Monterey High School, Monterey Peninsula College, and San Jose State University with a BA in Elementary Education, a Master's degree in Counseling and Guidance and Administration.
+Mr. Downey grew up in Monterey, graduating from Monterey High School, Monterey Peninsula College, and San Jose State University with a BA in Elementary Education, and a Master's degree in Counseling, Guidance and Administration.
 His professional experience has been in elementary education, middle school education, counseling and guidance in junior and senior high school.
-He has served as Director of Monterey Adult School, Director of the Regional Occupational Program (ROP), and the District Hearing Officer for student discipline.
+He has served as Director of Monterey Adult School, Director of the Regional Occupational Program (ROP), and the District Hearing Officer for Student Discipline.

-Wayne's community service includes Carmel and Monterey Presbyterian Church Trustee (12 years), Monterey County Grand Jury (one year), Past President of Volunteers in Action (VIA), Past President of Phi Delta Kappa (educational) Monterey Chapter, Past President Association of California School Administrators Monterey Chapter, Pacheco Club Board member, Rotary Club Monterey Past President, and Salvation Army past Chair.
-Wayne currently is a consultant to Monterey County Office of Education evaluating schools in Monterey County for compliance to the William's Settlement.
+Mr. Downey's community service includes Carmel and Monterey Presbyterian Church Trustee, Monterey Grand Jury, Past President of Volunteers in Action (VIA), Past President of Phi Delta Kappa (educational) Monterey Chapter, Past President Association of California School Administrators Monterey Chapter, Pacheco Club Board member, Rotary Club Monterey Past President, and Salvation Army past Chair.
+Wayne currently is a consultant to Monterey County Office of Education, evaluating schools in Monterey County for school compliance.

-Mr. Beller earned his Bachelor's Degree in Psychology from Claremont McKenna College and his Master's Degree in Educational Supervision and Administration from San Jose State University.
-His 42-plus year career in education included classroom teaching, coaching, site and district administration, and consulting in both the public and private sectors in a variety of Northern and Central California communities.
+Mr. Beller earned his Bachelor's degree in Psychology from Claremont McKenna College and his Master's degree in Educational Supervision and Administration from San Jose State University.
+His forty-two plus year career in education included classroom teaching, coaching, site and district administration, and consulting in both the public and private sectors in a variety of Northern and Central California communities.

-Immediately prior to his retirement, he served as Principal of Pacific Grove Adult and Forest Grove Elementary schools in Pacific Grove, on the Monterey Peninsula.
+Immediately prior to his retirement, he served as Principal of Pacific Grove Adult and Forest Grove Elementary schools in Pacific Grove.
 During his time at Pacific Grove Adult School, Mr. Beller represented Monterey, Santa Cruz, and San Benito counties on the ACSA State Adult Education Council.
-Additionally, he was named ACSA's Adult Education Administrator of the Year for Region 10 in 2012.
+Additionally, he was named ACSA's Adult Education Administrator of the Year Region 10 in 2012.

-An animal lover, Mr. Beller has volunteered his services at the SPCA for Monterey County in the past; and, since his retirement, has served on the Board of Directors of the Men's Golf Association at the Golf Club at Quail Lodge.
-He resides in Carmel with his wife, Cheryl.
+An animal lover, Mr. Beller has volunteered his services at the SPCA for Monterey County in the past; and since his retirement, has served on the Board of Directors of the Men's Golf Association at the Golf Club at Quail Lodge.
+He resides in Pebble Beach, with his wife, Cheryl.

 The William McCaskey Chapman & Adaline Dinsmore Chapman Foundation 2100 Garden Road Suite B-E, Monterey, CA 93940 831.372.2100 email@example.com Updated February 2016